waseemshariff126/waseemshariff126.github.io/content/event/event_workshop/index.md

 #  postcode: '94305'
 #  country: United States

-summary: A talk discussing deep learning techniques for efficient event processing at the CVPR 2023 Workshop on Event-based Vision.
+summary: A talk discussing deep learning techniques for efficient event processing at the IMVIO 2024 Workshop on Event-based Vision.
 abstract: ''

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2023-07-01T13:00:00Z'
+date: '2024-08-01'
 #date_end: '2030-06-01T15:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).
-publishDate: '2023-07-01T00:00:00Z'
+# publishDate: '2023-07-01T00:00:00Z'

 authors:
-  - Daniel Gehrig
+  - Waseem Shariff

 tags: []